Halfway Houses in New York County, NY

 Sober Living and Halfway Houses in New York County, NY

-Here is a list of all sober living homes and halfway houses in New York County, NY.
-New York County halfway houses provide transitional housing to young and older adults, teenagers, men and women who have either a drug or alcohol addiction problem.
+Here is a list of sober living homes and halfway houses in New York County, NY.
+New York County halfway houses may provide transitional housing to young and older adults, teenagers, men and women who have either a drug or alcohol addiction problem.
 Sober living and halfway homes in New York County may be free, low-cost or luxury.

 Call (855) 274-2412 for 24/7 help with treatment.